NuclearTalent/Bayes2019/README.md

 This repository contains the learning material for the Nuclear TALENT course Learning from Data: Bayesian Methods and Machine Learning, in York, UK, June 10-28, 2019

 Students are encouraged to install python and the required modules before the start of the school.
+Please contact the lecturers if you encounter problems when setting up the environment.

 ### Installation